-- Official transcript from an ELS, Inc., language center. - Must indicate completion of level 112. - Official scores from an ESL test. - Must indicate completion of level 7. - Official scores from the TOEFL (Test of English as a Foreign Language). - Minimum score of 79 on the Internet-based test. - Minimum score of 213 on the computer-based test. - o Minimum score of 550 on the paper-based test. - Oglethorpe's college code for the TOEFL is 5521. - Official scores from the IELTS (International English Language Testing System) test. - Minimum score of 6.5. - Official scores from the Pearson Test of English. - Minimum score of 60 - Official scores from the Versant Test. - Minimum score of 64+

-- Official scores from iTEP Academic Test. - Minimum score of 3.9-4.0 - Official scores from the SAT (Scholastic Assessment Test). - o Minimum score of 550 on the Evidence-Based Reading and Writing section. - Oglethorpe's college code for the SAT is 5521. - Official transcript from a regionally accredited United States college or university. - Minimum combined cumulative grade-point average of 2.3 with no grade below a "C" in two English composition courses.
+- Official transcript from an ELS, Inc., language center. - Must indicate completion of level 112. - Official scores from an ESL test. - Must indicate completion of level 7. - Official scores from the TOEFL (Test of English as a Foreign Language). - Minimum score of 79 on the Internet-based test. - Minimum score of 213 on the computer-based test. - Minimum score of 550 on the paper-based test. - Oglethorpe's college code for the TOEFL is 5521. - Official scores from the IELTS (International English Language Testing System) test. - Minimum score of 6.5. - Official scores from the Pearson Test of English. - Minimum score of 60 - Official scores from the Versant Test. - Minimum score of 64+ - Official scores from iTEP Academic Test. - o Minimum score of 3.9-4.0 - Official scores from Duolingo Language Exam. - Minimum score of 105-115 - Official scores from the SAT (Scholastic Assessment Test). - Minimum score of 550 on the Evidence-Based Reading and Writing section. - Oglethorpe's college code for the SAT is 5521. - Official transcript from a regionally accredited United States college or university. - Minimum combined cumulative grade-point average of 2.3 with no grade below a "C" in two English composition courses.